rajputpallavi/SCT_CS_1/README.md

-# Caesar Cipher Encryption/Decryption Program
+# "CipherShift" - A Caesar Cipher Encryption/Decryption Program

 This project is Task 1 for the SkillCraft Technology Cybersecurity Internship.

 ## Description

-This Java program encrypts and decrypts text using the Caesar Cipher algorithm.
+This Java program named "CipherShift" encrypts and decrypts messages using the Caesar Cipher algorithm in a simple console program.
+Allows input of message, shift value, and choice to encrypt/decrypt.

 It runs as a console application and allows users to:
 - Input a message
 - Input a shift value